UNINETTSigma2/documentation/files_storage/nird/cdl-cache-hydrator.md

 ### Storing results

 When the job completes, copy or stage your results to the appropriate project storage.
 The recommended destination is NIRD Data Peak (for active project data).
-Do not rely on the cache as long-term storage, data that has not been accessed within a configured retention period (currently 45 days) is automatically removed from the cache.

 ### Updating the master copy in CDL
 The project leader and any designated member can add data and manage the data in the CDL project.
 All other NIRD users have read-only access either through file storage access or object storage access.